Past Phases of Holistic Sexual Health Among Indigenous Boys and Men

 Phase two involved two 2-5 day retreats on Mi’kmaw and Wolastoqey lands in collaboration with Healing our Nations, and a series of Learning Lodges (workshops, e.g. drum-making) for urban Indigenous men, run in collaboration with MNFC.
 Men created emotionally safe spaces where they could explore Indigenous masculinities and how they relate to social, communal, and spiritual responsibilities.

 Phase three involved community consultations with Indigenous men’s groups in Mi'kma'ki and Wolastokuk on how best to communicate and make use of the learnings from the previous phases.
 We also created and disseminated community reports.
 Consultations indicated men’s groups needed more support to grow and sustain their holistic sexual health initiatives within their communities.
-To achieve this goal, the SHaG lab has submitted a new CIHR grant which continues our work on Indigenous boys and mens’ sexual health in partnership with several Indigenous communities in the Atlantic region.
+To achieve this goal, the SHaG lab has applied for and received a new CIHR grant which continues our work on Indigenous boys and mens’ sexual health in partnership with several Indigenous communities in the Atlantic region.

 Community Reports